Tap Replacement Cost

 So, the time required all depends on whether there is a requirement for additional work.

-Cost of Removing a Tap
+Cost to Remove a Tap

 You can quite easily remove a tap yourself if you're comfortable with shutting the water off at the mains and can use essential tools adequately.